DelazJ/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

   Export/Add Geometry Columns`

-Measuring works within projected coordinate systems (e.g., UTM) and unprojected data.
-The first three measuring tools behave equally to global project settings:
+Measuring works within projected coordinate systems (e.g., UTM) and unprojected

-* If :guilabel:`"on the fly" CRS transformation` (see :ref:`otf_transformation`)
+data:

-  is enabled, the default measurement metric is
+* The default measurement metric is
   - different from most other GIS - ellipsoidal, using the ellipsoid defined in :menuselection:`Project --> Properties... --> General`.
 This is true both when geographic and projected coordinate systems are defined for the project.